rwynn/monstache-site/src/advanced.md

 ## Routing

-Domain knowledge of your data can lead to better performance with a custom routing solution.
 Routing is the process by which Elasticsearch determines which shard a document will reside in.
 Monstache supports user defined, or custom, routing of your MongoDB documents into Elasticsearch.

 Consider an example where you have a `comments` collection in MongoDB which stores a comment and